DPNet: Doppler LiDAR Motion Planning for Highly-Dynamic Environments: Introduction

-Given a certain estimate of the obstacle state, the next step is to conduct motion control.
-Conventional motion controllers, e.g., model predictive control (MPC), use the estimated dynamics to construct consecutive problems along the horizon~\cite{zhang2024online}.
-However, they might not work if the prior knowledge about the cost function or the dynamical model is imperfect.
-To address this problem, emerging auto-tuning motion controllers enable parameter learning from closed-loop execution data \cite{zuliani2024closed}.
-Nonetheless, when applied to dynamic collision avoidance, these tune-from-testing methods typically require an actual collision event to trigger parameter update.
-To broaden their applications, how to realize run-time controller tuning without relying on actual collisions becomes an important issue.
+Given certain predictions of obstacle future states, the next step is motion control.
+Conventional motion controllers, e.g., model predictive control (MPC), use the predicted states to construct consecutive problems along the horizon~\cite{zhang2024online}.
+However, they may suffer from suboptimality if the prior knowledge about the cost function or the dynamics model is imperfect.
+To address this, emerging auto-tuning MPC enables parameter learning from closed-loop execution data~\cite{tao2024difftune}.
+Nevertheless, when applied to collision avoidance, these tune-from-execution methods typically require actual collision events to trigger the process.
+To broaden their applications, how to leverage Doppler information to trigger runtime tuning without relying on actual events becomes an important issue.

-To fill these research gaps, this paper proposes Doppler planning network (DPNet) shown in Fig.~\ref{fig:overview}, which leverages the new dimension provided by Doppler LiDAR and two key algorithm innovations to achieve environmental motion learning and runtime controller tuning.
-The first innovation is a Doppler Kalman neural network (D-KalmanNet) which achieves real-time obstacle future state tracking under partially observable Gaussian state space (GSS) model.
-The D-KalmanNet incorporates the structural GSS model with a recurrent neural network (RNN) and sequences of Doppler velocity measurements, ensuring very high tracking frequency with an ultra-lightweight model size.
-The second innovation is a Doppler-tuned model predictive control (DT-MPC) framework design, which first performs Doppler-inferred collision check along the future horizon and then tunes the controller parameters using the imagined collision cost.
-Under the Doppler guidance, the controller learning can be performed in an online fashion before actual collisions.
-To reduce the computational cost, a factorization-based method is designed to update controller parameters efficiently and an alternating direction method of multipliers (ADMM) algorithm is used to execute the controller.
-Built upon the above two innovations, DPNet is able to understand and cope with fast environmental changes using minimum data.
+To fill these research gaps, this paper proposes Doppler planning network (DPNet).
+As shown in Fig.~\ref{fig:overview}, DPNet can traverse highly-dynamic areas by leveraging Doppler LiDAR and introducing two key algorithmic innovations for obstacle motion learning and runtime controller tuning.
+The first innovation is a Doppler Kalman neural network (D-KalmanNet) which achieves real-time obstacle future state prediction under a partially observable Gaussian state space (GSS) model.
+The D-KalmanNet incorporates the structural GSS model with a recurrent neural network (RNN) and sequences of Doppler velocity measurements, ensuring a very high tracking frequency and a lightweight model size.
+The second innovation is a Doppler-tuned model predictive control (DT-MPC) framework that performs Doppler-inferred collision check to trigger runtime parameter tuning from imagined collisions instead of actual ones.
+For computational efficiency, a heuristic update strategy is designed and an alternating direction method of multipliers (ADMM) algorithm is used for controller execution.
+Built upon these innovations, DPNet can understand and cope with rapid environmental changes using minimal data.